What services are available?

 Outside of school or college

-Visit a Services for Young People access point for careers advice.
+Visit a Services for Young People Access Point Project for careers advice.
 Someone will be there who can help you to work out steps into employment.
-Find your local access point - and be sure to check the opening times, as each access point has different opening hours.
+Find your local Access Point Project - and be sure to check the opening times, as each Access Point Project has different opening hours.

 Careers advice if you have an EHCP